etuzson/Wildlife-Test/README.md

 # Known Issues
 - The test ends 1 too early (e.g. if there are 9 images in total then it will end on 8 and show your score out of 8).
+- download_species_images.py is broken due to the package, google_images_download, being broken

 # To Do
 - Center the widgets on the window and make sure they remain centered if window is resized